lyto11/Performance-Tweaks-For-Win11/README.md

 - After the Script: 750-850 fps
 - After the NVIDIA Control Panel Tweaks: soon

-## Tested in Valorant - Comming Soon
+## Valorant - Comming Soon

 - Map
 - Looking in the sky
 - lowest settings

 - Before:
-- After the Sript
+- After the Sript:

-## Tested in The Finals - Comming Soon
+## The Finals - Comming Soon

 - Map
 - Locking in the sky
 - lowest settings - RT off

+- Before:
+- After the Sript:

-## Tested in Counter Strike 2 - Comming Soon
+## Counter Strike 2 - Comming Soon

 -Map
 -Looking in the sky
 -lowest settings

+- Before:
+- After the Sript:

+## Call of Duty Warzone - Comming Soon

+- Map
+- looking in the sky
+- lowest settings

+- Before:
+- After the Sript:

+## Apex Legends - Comming Soon

+- Map
+- looking in the Sky
+- lowest settings

+- Before:
+- After the Sript:

+## Overwatch - Comming Soon

+- Map
+- looking in the sky
+- lowest settings

+- Before:
+- After the Sript:

+# Tested in graphics-intensive Games

+## Forza Horizon 6 - Comming Soon

+- Standing still at Festival
+- Highest settings possible
+- No Upscaling
+- No Framegeneration

+- Before:
+- After the Sript:

+## Rust - Comming Soon

+- looking in the Sky
+- No Upscaling

+- Before:
+- After the Sript:

+# Benchmark Programms

+## 3d Mark Time Spy - Comming Soon

+- Before:
+- After the Sript:

+## Boundary Benchmark - Comming Soon

+- 1080p
+- No Upscaling

+- Before:
+- After the Sript:

 ## Disclaimer